 As Granite Gear uses on many of their backpack models, the Crown2 60 sports an easy-to-use roll-top closure with a cinch strap and removable lid.
 The straps on the lid are long enough to accommodate my climbing rope sandwiched underneath.And the cinch strap has a great design that I haven’t seen elsewhere: one single piece of webbing runs through the clip to two separate points, allowing you to pull a loop to secure everything tightly.
 It wasn’t perfect in use (I still had to pull on either side of the loop to truly tighten the strap),but it’s still a better design than any other I have come across.
 I’m a stickler for a well-packed, tight pack, and these features—along with the compression straps—allowed me to cinch down loads of any size without bulges or protruding fabric.

-An ultralight pack of this sort almost certainly will sacrifice durability for weight savings.
-The majority of the pack uses a lightweight 100-denier high tenacity nylon, but the 210-denier ripstop nylon bottom panel is suitably tough, resisting wear on the most commonly exposed parts of the pack.
-The new triangular webbed framework (from which the compression straps extend) places the stress of the load on the frame of the bag rather than single seams.
-Furthermore, Duraflex buckles are known to have a long lifespan, although I found the sternum strap especially difficult to close.
+Ultralight backpacks almost always sacrifice durability for weight savings.
+The majority of the Granite Gear Crown2 uses a lightweight 100-denier high-tenacity nylon, but the 210-denier ripstop nylon bottom panel is decently tough, resisting wear on the most commonly exposed parts of the pack.
+Further, the triangular webbed framework (from which the compression straps extend) places the stress of the load on the frame of the bag rather than single seams.
+And finally, Duraflex buckles are known to have a long lifespan, although I found the sternum strap buckle especially difficult to close.

 After weeks of consistent use, my pack has sustained one rip in the upper fabric and no other wear to speak of.
 Overall, it doesn’t appear to be as tough as Hyperlite’s Dyneema bags, but it’s also significantly cheaper at $200.
 The Osprey Eja has the same specs (100D and 210D) but at a penalty of an additional 2.5 ounces and $20.
 It’s worth noting that Granite Gear does offer a limited lifetime warranty.
 This is my first Granite Gear pack and I have yet to use this service, but I know from others that the company is reliable and will resolve most pack malfunctions or durability issues without charge.